 Keep an eye out for trading competitions too.
 These change from time to time, but they often have some substantial prizes up for grabs.

 Is This A Good Broker?

 The account types and services offered by LiteForex don’t really distinguish it that much from other forex brokers out there.
-There is a big 40% incentive bonus up for grabs, but to achieve that you’ll need satisfy their minimum trade volumes which are quite high.
+There is up to a 200% deposit bonus, but to achieve that you’ll need satisfy their minimum trade volumes which are quite high.

-The main point in favor of LiteForex I think is their PAMM tool.
+The main point in favor of LiteForex I think is their social trading.
 I like this tool for a number of reasons.
 It’s simple, provides comprehensive performance data, and lets you get started with very small investment amounts – just $10.
-It also lets you set take-profit targets and capital protection.
-I’ve written a separate post on forexop covering PAMM in more detail if you’re interested in this type of investment account.